Bazar-io/Bazario.Docker/README.md

 To run this project, it is required to install:

 - [Bazario.Web](https://github.com/Bazar-io/Bazario.Web) - Angular project used as the client side web application.
-- [Bazario.ApiGateway](https://github.com/Bazar-io/Bazario.ApiGateway) - SpringBoot API Gateway project that acts as single entry point to the system, routing requests to backend services.
+- [Bazario.ApiGateway](https://github.com/Bazar-io/Bazario.ApiGateway) - ASP.NET Core API with YARP reverse proxy project that acts as single entry point to the system, routing requests to backend services.
 - [Bazario.AspNetCore.Shared](https://github.com/Bazar-io/Bazario.AspNetCore.Shared) - .NET common class library that is used accross .NET microservice projects.
 - [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity) - ASP.NET Core WebAPI that is responsible for handling user authentication and authorization.
 - [Bazario.Users](https://github.com/Bazar-io/Bazario.Users) - ASP.NET Core WebAPI that is responsible for handling users and admins management.